3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

   When you're ready to submit your work,

   1. Add, commit, and push your code to your fork of the class repo.
-  2. File an issue on the class repo titled "Your Name -- wXXdXX".
+  2. Add your submission to schoology.

-  The issue should include:
+  The submission should include:

   -   A link that points back to your fork.